MicrosoftDocs/cpp-docs.it-it/docs/parallel/concrt/reference/concurrent-unordered-multiset-class.md

 ### <a name="parameters"></a>Parametri

 *KVal*<br/>
-La chiave dell'elemento da cercare.
+Chiave dell'elemento cercata.

 ### <a name="return-value"></a>Valore restituito

-L'indice di bucket per la chiave in questo contenitore.
+Indice del bucket per la chiave in questo contenitore.

 ##  <a name="unsafe_bucket_count"></a> unsafe_bucket_count